So how do we find and book cheap flights around the world?

-Your best bet here is to search using Skyscanner’s monthly search tool.
-This is handy as it gives you prices for a whole month to see what days are cheapest for the route you want to take.
-(See in below pic – top left corner you have the option to ‘Show Whole Month’.
+Your best bet here is to search using Skyscanner monthly Price Chart.
+This is a handy search tool as it gives you prices for a whole month to see what days are the cheapest for the route you want to take.

 5. Research Budget Airlines

-Alternatively, many budget airlines have an option to pre-purchase an affordable meal at the same time as purchasing your ticket.
+Alternatively, many budget airlines have the option to pre-purchase an affordable meal at the same time as purchasing your ticket.

-NOTE: Low-cost airlines aren’t always included on the comparison websites, so do your research first to find the cheapest fares.
+NOTE: Low-cost airlines aren’t always included on comparison websites like Skyscanner so do your research first to find the cheapest fares.

 There are a few things to remember before you book cheap flights: